-As a vintner, an art collector, and an avid philanthropist, Ann Colgin is a renaissance woman with a playful and elegant personality.
-A native of Texas, Ann completed her undergraduate degree at Vanderbilt University followed by an M.A. at New York University.
-She completed the Sotheby’s Decorative Arts Course in London, began her career in the auction world in New York, and later was the Director of the Sotheby’s West Coast Wine Department based in Los Angeles.
+As a vintner, an art collector, and an avid philanthropist, Ann Colgin is truly a renaissance woman with a discriminating yet playful personality.
+A Texas native, Ann completed her undergraduate degree at Vanderbilt University, proceeded by an M.A. at New York University.
+Following her completion of the Sotheby’s Decorative Arts Course in London, she began her career in the auction world in New York, later becoming the Director of the Sotheby’s West Coast Wine Department in Los Angeles.

-Ann is currently an Executive Committee Member of the Board of the Los Angeles County Museum of Art (LACMA) and the Centre Pompidou Foundation.
-Since 2009, Ann has chaired LACMA’s Collectors Committee Weekend, helping to add over $30 million of art to the permanent collection of the Museum.
+Colgin is a fervent supporter of modern art, serving on the boards of the Los Angeles County Museum of Art (LACMA) and Les Amis Americans de Centre Pompidou, in Paris, for more than twenty-five years.
+Since 2009, Ann has chaired LACMA’s Collectors Committee Weekend, assisting in the addition of over $40 million of art to the museum’s permanent collection.

 Ann and her husband, Joe Wender, are lead investors in Camille Giroud, a negociant in Beaune, France.
-They have two adorable Coton de Tulear dogs, Gevrey and Mazis, named for vineyards in Burgundy.
+They have two feisty Coton de Tulear dogs, Gevrey and Mazis, named for vineyards in Burgundy.